-- A clear plastic sample chamber with an adjustable wastewater inlet tube (whose projection into the chamber determines the sample size) and a discharge-tube pinch valve. - A liquid sensor the controller uses to determine when the chamber is full. - A 120 VAC piston air compressor/vacuum pump that connects to that chamber through a four-way solenoid valve (which alternately evacuates and pressurizes the sample chamber). - A pump discharge pressure regulator and intake velocity-limiting valve. - A 3/8 inch clear plastic sampling tube that extends to the sampled wastewater stream.
+- A clear plastic sample chamber with an adjustable wastewater inlet tube (whose projection into the chamber determines the sample size) and a discharge-tube pinch valve. - A liquid-contact sensor the controller uses to determine when the chamber is full. - A 12 VAC air compressor/vacuum pump that connects to that chamber through a four-way solenoid valve (which alternately evacuates and pressurizes the sample chamber). - A pump discharge pressure regulator. - A 3/8 inch clear intake line that extends to the sampled wastewater stream.